rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-show-health-monitor-configuration-v1.0-account-loadbalancers-loadbalancerid-healthmonitor.rst

     |                                       |connections.                          |
     +---------------------------------------+--------------------------------------+

-**Monitor HTTP and HTTPS.** The HTTP and HTTPS monitor is more intelligent than the connect monitor.
+**Monitor HTTP and HTTPS** The HTTP and HTTPS monitor is more intelligent than the connect monitor.
 It is capable of processing an HTTP or HTTPS response to determine the condition of a node.
 It supports the same basic properties as the connect monitor and includes additional attributes that are used to evaluate the HTTP response.
 The user can supply an optional ``hostHeader`` attribute for the HTTP and HTTPS health monitor to specify a host for which the health monitors will check.
 The following table lists the required and optional attributes for Monitor HTTP and HTTPS:

-.. table:: Attributes for HTTP and HTTPS Monitor
+.. table:: **Attributes for HTTP and HTTPS Monitor**

     +---------------------------------------+--------------------------------------+
     |Name                                   |Description                           |